"What is therapy (or assessment) for?"

 When Therapy Is Required

-There are times when it is actually necessary to require therapy, such as when someone has been suicidal or engaged in unsafe behaviors that need to be addressed pronto, or when therapy is court ordered.
+There are times when it is actually necessary to require therapy, such as when someone has been suicidal or engaged in unsafe behaviors that need to be addressed pronto.
 Sometimes marriages or relationships are at a breaking point, and one or both partners is feeling that counseling is the last hope.
 This can be explained, while being compassionate and understanding that the client really does not want to be there: "I know that this was not what you had planned for your Thursday afternoons.
 Right now though, this is what we need to do to keep you safe," or "The judge believes this is going to be helpful," or "Without counseling, I feel that our marriage will fail."
 Let your family member know that you want to hear what they think as therapy progresses.

 Reach Your Potential